 Step 3: Import Bootstrap into the Project

-To use the styles from Bootstrap, you will need to import them in your src/index.js
+To use Bootstrap styles, you will need to import them into your src/index.js file.
+Add the following line:

 import 'bootstrap/dist/css/bootstrap.min.css';